d-woosley/AIVish/README.md

 > **NOTE**: By default, the TorToiSe install location is `/opt/conda/lib/python3.10/site-packages/tortoise/voices/` when installed with conda like the instructions above.
 If this is the case, you can just create a folder inside that directory and add your audio files to the folder.

  5. Run genvish.py (Found on this GitHub site)

+You will need to create a basic text file in tell the TTS what text to generate.
+I would suggest only doing one sentence at a time as anything more can take a very long time to generate!
+If needed, you can merge multiple clips together afterwards in Audacity.

 ```bash
 python genvish.py -n <Audio Folder Name> -i <Input Text File>
 ```